alexthemaster/moonlight/tutorials/creatingEvents.md

 An event is arguably one of the most important things your bot will listen to.

-To get started with events, just place a file wherever in your `events` folder and use the following example for JavaScript:
+To get started with events, just add a file in your `events` folder and use the following example for JavaScript:

 ```js
 const { Event } = require('@penfoldium/moonlight');